anssrabie/paysky-task/README.md

     - Implement authentication using Laravel Passport or Sanctum.
 - **Soft Delete for Orders** (Bonus):
     - Implement a soft delete feature for orders.
-- **Unit and Feature Tests** (Bonus):
-    - Provide unit and feature tests for the order and payment functionalities.

 ## Tech Stack
 - **Backend**: Laravel 11